Some people move abroad to live their dream; most find their dream destination to be largely defined by affordability.

 What is the primary language of the country?

 If you do not know the language, are you committed to learning it?
 In most tourist areas all over the world, enough store clerks, hotel staff, and restaurant workers know enough English to assist you in completing basic tourist transactions.
-A few countries, such as Belize, are English speaking countries.
+A few countries, such as the Bahamas, are English speaking countries.
 ATMs usually offer an English option.
 You may be living among and doing business with locals who do not know English, so be prepared to become a bilingual world citizen.

 Do I need a visa to live in my new home-country?